merlin217/KMP-Search-in-Haskell/README.md

-# 312Project1: Pattern Matching in Haskell
+# KMP Pattern Matching in Haskell
 > *Author: Shijia Su, Tom Mo*
 > *CLI used TimeIt package from [hackage](https://hackage.haskell.org/package/timeit-2.0/docs/System-TimeIt.html)*

-Implemented the Naive and Kmp pattern matching algorithm in haskell.
+As coursework for CPSC 312, Implemented the Naive and KMP pattern matching algorithm in haskell.

 To run the CLI:
 ```